Native American Facts For Kids was written for young people learning about the Apache Indian

 or the charming illustrated legend The Flute Player

 for a younger child.
-Older kids may like reading a biography of
+Or you may enjoy reading this interesting biography of

 Geronimo, the famous warrior and holy man

-If you want to know more about Apache culture and history, two good books are
+If you want to know more about Apache culture and history, two good books for children are

 The Apache Indians and